Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 #### `buttons.ok()`, `buttons.close()`, `buttons.cancel()` and `buttons.help()`

-These are different than regular buttons explained below that they have `button_ids` and will be triggers when the user presses, for example, Enter or return on keyboard, in addition to clicking using mouse.
-For main functional buttons, these should be preferred over regular buttons below.
+These are special buttons in Aegisub that they have `button_ids` and will be triggers when the user presses keys such as Enter, return or escape on keyboard, in addition to clicking the button using mouse.
+For main functional buttons, these should be preferred over regular buttons explained in the next section.
 – `buttons.ok()` triggers when the user presses Enter or return.
 – `buttons.close()` triggers when the user presses escape.
 – `buttons.cancel()` is mutually exclusive with `buttons.close()`.
 The difference between the two is that when the user presses escape, in `buttons.close()` the display returns the name of the close button, but in `buttons.cancel()` the display returns `false`.